 Various mesothelioma clinical trials have examined the average survival for patients after these surgeries, and they range from 2-3 years.
 Most studies have found patients benefit from receiving chemotherapy either before the surgery (to shrink tumors and make removing them easier) or after the operation (to kill any small cancer cells left behind).

 There are three immunotherapy drugs approved by the U.S. Food and Drug Administration for pleural mesothelioma.
 Opdivo and Yervoy are approved as a combination treatment when surgery is not an option for patients.
-Keytruda is approved for a small subset of patients whose tumor cells carry a specific genetic mutation.
+Keytruda is also approved for unresectable pleural mesothelioma.

 Information for Patients About the Mesothelioma Study at Baylor and Duke